By using sequences, you can generate unique numbers that can be used for primary key values and other purposes.

 The use of a sequence in an SQL-statement is restricted to the creator of the sequence, but the creator may grant or revoke usage on the sequence to other idents in the database.

-When a sequence is dropped, all the objects (i.e. constraints, domains, functions, procedures, default values, methods, triggers and views) referencing the sequence are also dropped.
+When a sequence is dropped, all the objects (i.e. constraints, domains, functions, procedures, default values, methods, triggers and views) referencing the sequence are also dropped with option CASCADE.
 Drop the CUSTOMER_ID_SEQ sequence as follows:

 DROP SEQUENCE customer_id_seq CASCADE;